Everything To Know About Root Canal Treatments

 What is a root canal?

 A tooth has three main layers: the outer enamel, the inner dentin, and the pulp at the center.
-The crown is the exposed part of the tooth that is above the gum line.
-The root extends into the jawbone and provides the tooth with stability and support.
+The crown is the exposed part of the tooth above the gum line.
+The root extends into the jawbone and provides the tooth stability and support.
 Beneath the gums is a hollow area that houses the nerve and blood supply for the tooth.

-Symptoms of root canal infection
+Symptoms of infection

 Symptoms of an infection may include pain when biting down or chewing food, sensitivity to hot or cold foods and drinks, tenderness of the gum near the infected tooth, and possibly a foul taste in your mouth.
 Diagnosing an infected tooth begins with a visual and physical examination of your mouth, including X-rays.
 Based on these findings, your dentist may recommend either a root canal or an extraction to remove the infected tooth and treat your pain.